gottacatchenall/ms_sampling_effort/manuscript.md

-To test this in empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of food-webs collected from New Zealand freshwater streams over many years [@thomspon].
-We simply compute the empirical marginal distribution and compare the product of the marginals to the true joint value, @fig:associations
+To test this in empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of food-webs collected from New Zealand freshwater streams over many years [@thompson].
+We simply compute the empirical marginal distribution and compare the product of the marginals to the true joint value, @fig:associations.

 ![Top: Hadfield, Bottom: NZ Stream Foodwebs.
 Effectively a version of
 @Cazelles2016TheSpe figure 1 panel
 A.](./figures/positiveassociations.png){#fig:associations}

-From @fig:associations, we see that divergence from independent probability of observing to species cooccuring for a set host-parasite metaweb across XX sites [@Hadfield2014TalTwo].

-Canard's neutrally forbidden links between species of very low relative biomass
+Canard's neutrally forbidden links between species of very low relative biomass assumes this lack of association.
+The strength of this association may be different in different systems.
+Note here on difficulty of resolving spatial samples of species due to different taxonomic indicators, this is why we can't simple apply this to the whole mangal dataset.

 # The impact of false-negatives on network analysis and prediction

-We now transition toward assessing the effects of false negatives in data on the properties of ecological networks which we derive from interaction data, and their effect on models for predicting interactions in the future.
+We now transition toward assessing the effects of false negatives in data on the properties of the networks which we derive from this interaction data, and their effect on models for predicting interactions in the future.

 ## Effects of false-negatives on network properties